-Whois services serve many kinds of users.
-However, as we have noted, the increased desire and need for Internet applications to accommodate users for whom text encoded solely in a single character set exposes several challenges when considering how to extend Whois services to make equivalent accommodations.
+[comment: I do not understand the following paragraph] Whois services serve many kinds of users.
+However, as we have noted, the increased desire and need for Internet applications to accommodate users who use languages that are not based solely on the US-ASCII character set exposes several challenges:

-☐ Text requests and content returned by Whois services are historically encoded using US-ASCII7; however the Whois protocol does not specify US-ASCII7 as the exclusive character set for text requests and text content encoding.
+- Text requests and content returned by Whois services are historically encoded using US-ASCII7; however the Whois protocol does not specify US-ASCII7 as the exclusive character set for text requests and text content encoding.
 While the protocol thus gives latitude with respect to protocol encoding, it leaves the method of signalling/selecting character set as a local implementation matter.
-Given that Whois services are supported by a large and diverse set of providers to an even larger and more diverse set of users who increasingly want to access Whois using a familiar script or language, the lack of a signalling convention is problematic.
-Much of the original and current registration record data accessible via Whois services is encoded in US-ASCII7.
-This legacy condition remains convenient for the Whois user community that is familiar with languages that can be submitted and displayed in ASCII-7.
+Given that Whois services are supported by a large and diverse set of providers for an even larger and more diverse set of users who increasingly want to access Whois using a familiar script or language, the lack of a signalling convention is problematic. - Much of the original and current registration record data accessible via Whois services is encoded in US-ASCII7.
+This legacy condition remains convenient for the Whois user community that is familiar with languages that can be submitted and displayed in US-ASCII7.
+It is also convenient for registrants, registrars and registries with experience in operating within the current system.
 Characterizing this legacy condition as satisfying the criteria for a vehicular language is, however, incorrect.
-These data have been less useful to the Whois user community that is familiar with languages that require character set support other than ASCII; more importantly, it is very likely that the latter community will outnumber the former in a matter of years.
-Much of the automation developed to parse and analyze registration record data assumes that the data element labels and the data proper are encoded in US-ASCII7.
+These data have been less useful to the Whois user community that is restricted to languages that require character set support other than US-ASCII7; more importantly, it is very likely that the latter community will grow and could outnumber the former in a matter of years. - Much of the automation developed to parse and analyze registration record data assumes that the data element labels and the data proper are encoded in US-ASCII7.
 Increasingly, applications that make these assumptions will not process all registration record data in the manner intended.
-(We acknowledge that this is one of several issues related to the nonuniformity of registration data across registries, but it will become an increasingly troublesome issue over time). ☐ The ACE method for encoding internationalized domain names to provide backwards compatibility in the DNS protocol cannot be generalized to accommodate the encoding of all registration record data.
-The issue for Whois is not simply one of preserving backwards compatibility but a more general matter of defining an extensible framework for character set selection and transport between a client and server application.
-The introduction of IDNs creates the need to consider certain data elements beyond the current set identified in the ICANN RAA, e.g., variants.
-How to best support extensible data is an important consideration for the IRD WG. ☐ The most beneficial resolution of internationalizing registration data is one that will be widely adopted by both gTLD registries and ccTLD registries and thus the development of conventions or policy requires participation and cooperation from a very broad stakeholder community.
+(We acknowledge that this is one of several issues related to the nonuniformity of registration data across registries, but it will become an increasingly troublesome issue over time).

+- The ACE method for encoding internationalized domain names to provide backwards compatibility in the DNS protocol cannot be generalized to accommodate the encoding of all registration record data.
+The issue for Whois is not simply one of preserving backwards compatibility but a more general matter of defining an extensible framework for character set selection and transport between a client and server application. - The introduction of IDNs creates the need to consider certain data elements beyond the current set identified in the ICANN RAA, e.g., variants.
+How to best support extensible data is an important consideration for the IRD WG. - The most beneficial resolution of internationalizing registration data is one that will be widely adopted by both gTLD registries and ccTLD registries and thus the development of conventions or policy requires participation and cooperation from a very broad stakeholder community.

-What capabilities are needed for Whois service in the IDN environment?
-4.1
+4.1 What capabilities are needed for Whois service in the IDN environment?